PenelopeJones/electrolytes/README.md

-# Bayesian inference reveals hidden structure in concentrated electrolytes
+# Bayesian unsupervised learning reveals hidden structure in concentrated electrolytes
 This is the code that was used for the analysis conducted in our paper:

 [Bayesian unsupervised learning reveals hidden structure in concentrated electrolytes](https://arxiv.org/abs/2012.10694).